tencnivel/debug_addressable/README.md

 ### Reproduce the bug on iOS

-If you try to reproduce the same steps on iOS as on Android you will get an "HTTP/1.1 500 Internal Server Error"
+If you try to reproduce the same steps on iOS as on Android you will get an "HTTP/1.1 500 Internal Server Error" when pressing the button in the UI